-Elyse Goldfinch is a curator and writer living and working on Gadigal land (Sydney).
+Elyse Goldfinch is a curator and writer living and working on Gadigal country, Sydney.
 She has curated, co-curated and produced over 20 exhibitions across non-profit and independent spaces, collaborating with living artists to develop projects throughout the Asia-Pacific.
 Elyse currently works as Associate Curator at Artspace Sydney, where she recently co-curated 52 ARTISTS 52 ACTIONS and the 2019 and 2020 editions of the NSW Visual Arts Emerging Fellowship.
-She is also the coordinator for Contemporary Arts Organisations Australia, a network of sixteen non-profit peer organisations from every state and territory across Australia.
+She is a Co-Director at Firstdraft, Australia's longest running Artist Run Initiative; Assistant Curator of the Australian Pavilion at the 59th La Biennale di Venezia; and coordinator for Contemporary Arts Organisations Australia, a network of sixteen non-profit peer organisations from every state and territory across Australia.

 Elyse has been invited to speak at the Art Gallery of South Australia as part of the Art Association of Australia and New Zealand Conference (AAANZ) and at University of New South Wales Art & Design (UNSW&D) on a panel about Contemporary Curating.
 She holds a Master of Art Curating from the University of Sydney and a Bachelor of Art Theory (Hons.) from UNSW Art & Design.